 After reviewing your return, gather the following before starting the filing process:

 If you intend to e-file your state return, complete the state Q&A and review your state return before starting the e-file steps.
-Some states require the state return to be electronically filed with the federal return.
+Some states require the state return to be e-filed with the federal return.

-When you're ready to submit your return, click filing, then click e-file my return on the main filing screen.
+When you're ready to submit your return, click Filing, then click E-File on the main filing screen.

-On the next screen, check the box next to federal and the applicable state or states.
+On the next screen, check Federal and the applicable state or states.
 You can e-file more than one state at a time.
-When e-filing multiple state returns, check the box next to each state you want to e-file.
+When e-filing multiple state returns, check each state you want to e-file.

 Complete the interview questions and go to the next step.